- 1/2 cup butter, cubed

 - 1 tablespoon sugar

 - 1 teaspoon vanilla extract

-- Place butter in a microwave-safe bowl; microwave, covered, 30-45 seconds or until melted.
+- Place butter in a microwave-safe bowl; microwave, covered, until melted, 30-45 seconds.
 Stir in brown sugar, cream, cinnamon, allspice and, if desired, pecans.
 Add bananas; toss gently to coat.

 - Transfer to a greased 13x9-in. baking dish.
 Arrange bread over top, trimming to fit as necessary.

 - Place remaining ingredients in a blender; process just until blended.
 Pour over bread.
 Refrigerate, covered, 8 hours or overnight.

 - Preheat oven to 375°.
 Remove French toast from refrigerator while oven heats.
 Bake, uncovered, until a knife inserted in the center comes out clean, 35-40 minutes.
 Let stand 5-10 minutes.
 Invert to serve.
 Yield: 6 servings.